swarnabhK/DSCI601_Code/README.md

 # Instructions on running the Twitter_StanceAnalysis.ipynb notebook:

-1) Upload the notebook file in Google Colab.
+1) Open the notebook file in Google Colab.
 2) Install required libraries: tldextract, transformers, re, ast, time, string etc using !pip install <packagename> in a notebook cell.
 This step might take a while depending on whether the packages are already installed in the system.
 3) Upload the data: The datasets which are to be uploaded are present in the Data folder.
 Download them to your local system.